Labour conference: Cooper calls for new police complaints body

 But the IPCC said it was committed to ensuring the complaints system was "robust", with officers held to account

 The Conservatives accused Ms Cooper of "misleading" the public and "dishonest scaremongering" over crime.

-Labour's proposed new body, the Police Standards Authority, would be able to compel officers to give evidence.'Proper safeguards'
+Labour's proposed new body, the Police Standards Authority, would be able to compel officers to give evidence.

 The IPCC was established in 2004 to investigate the most serious complaints and allegations of misconduct against the police in England and Wales.

 The BBC's political correspondent Iain Watson said Labour believed the IPCC was too "passive" and needed a significant overhaul.